Trade unions in South Africa: Agency Shop Agreements

 Agency Shop Agreements are struck by a majority trade union (either one union or a coalition of unions representing the majority of workers employed) and an employer or employers' organisation.
 The agreement requires employers to deduct a fee from the wages of non-union workers to "ensure that non-union workers, who benefit from the union’s bargaining efforts, make a contribution towards those efforts".

 Permission from the employee is not required for deductions to be assessed.
 However, employee who are conscientious objectors and refuse membership in a trade union on the grounds of conscience, they may request for their fees to be paid to a fund administered by the Department of Labour.

 Closed shop Agreements

 Closed shop agreements, which require all workers in the covered workplace to join unions, may be struck if two thirds of the workers vote in favour of the agreement.
 Workers must then join the union or face dismissal.
 In addition, "if a union expels a member or refuses to allow a new worker to become a union member, and if this expulsion or refusal is in accordance with the union’s constitution or is for a fair reason, then the employer will have to dismiss the worker.
 This dismissal is not considered unfair".
 Conscientious objectors may not be dismissed for refusing to join the union.

 Restrictions on closed shops include the requirements not to compel workers to be trade union members before obtaining employment and for dues collected from employees to be used only to "advance or protect the socio-economic interests of workers".

+Labour Law Amendment Bill 2026

+In 2026, the government implemented a Labour Law Amendment Bill (published in the government gazette on 26 February 2026).

+This followed an extended National Economic Development and Labour Council (NEDLAC) negotiation between organised business, organised labour, and the government conducted between 2022 to 2024.
+The Bill proposed changes to the Labour Relations Act, the Basic Conditions of Employment Act, the Employment Equity Act, and the National Minimum Wage Act, including a R1.8 million annual earnings threshold limiting reinstatement as a remedy in unfair dismissal disputes.

+The 2026 amendment also revised minimum weekly allowances for workers under learnership agreements concluded in the terms of the Skills Development Act, 1998, with rates scaled by National Qualifications Framework (NQF) level and credit range, from R455.00 per week for entry-level learnerships up to R2,654.04 per week for the highest NQF band.

+The same notice brought minimum wagesin the Contract Cleaning Sector and the Wholesale and Retail Sector into alignment with the National minimum wage, while separately noting that employers unable to afford the new rate may apply to the department of Employment and Labour for an excemption.

+Update to South African Minimum Wage 2026:

+Effective 1 March 2026, the national minimum wage increases from R28.79 to R30.23 for each ordinary hour worked.

+This hourly rate also applies to farm workers and domestic workers.